A better alternative to the Magic Formula?

 In the above mentioned back-test we also tested the ERP5 strategy with a lot of other factors and as you can see in the table below the returns of the strategy can be substantially improved.

-In the table the returns you should look at are those in column Q1.
-They show the returns generated by first selecting the best ERP5 companies and then sorting them by the items in the Secondary Factor column.
+The returns you should look at are those in column Q1.
+They show the returns generated by first selecting the 20% best ERP5 companies and then sorting them by the ratios in the Secondary Factor column.

 732% over 12 years